-Adult basic education is a critical partner in establishing career pathways for adults who are deficient in basic skills.
-Funded programs provide a full range of adult basic education services from beginning level literacy through high adult secondary and transition activities to support college and career readiness; these services include English language acquisition activities where needed.
+Adult Basic Education is a critical partner in establishing career pathways for adults who lack basic skills.
+Funded programs provide a full range of Adult Basic Education services from beginning level literacy through high adult secondary and transition activities to support college and career readiness; these services include English language acquisition activities where needed.
 Programs provide basic skills instruction in the context of work readiness and incorporate workplace preparation activities and career awareness and planning in instruction and services.
-Programs provide case management services to their students in two key areas: 1) helping students address barriers to participation in adult basic education programing and 2) helping students prepare and plan for entry onto a career pathway through employment and/or postsecondary education/training.
-Case managers connect students with social services to address needs such as child care, transportation, housing, health care and others.
+Programs provide case management services to their students in two key areas: 1) helping students address barriers to participation in Adult Basic Education programing, and 2) helping students prepare and plan for entry onto a career pathway through employment and/or postsecondary education/training.
+Case managers connect students with support services to address needs such as child care, transportation, housing, health care, and other services.
 They also provide information on employment and postsecondary education/training opportunities and assist students in completing the necessary steps to take advantage of those opportunities.
-These services support persistence and success in adult basic education services and connect students to partner programs and entities in the workforce development system.
+These services support persistence and success in Adult Basic Education services and connect students to partner programs and entities in the workforce development system.

-Adult basic education program administrators and other staff develop relationships and partnerships at the local level to support alignment of adult basic education services with the services of the other programs and workforce development system partners to include working with local business service teams.
+Adult Basic Education program administrators and other staff develop relationships and partnerships at the local level to support alignment of Adult Basic Education services with the services of the other programs and workforce development system partners to include working with local business service teams.
 Applicants for Title II funds will be required to describe how they will align services with the local workforce development plan.
 To support the commonwealth's goal of increasing opportunities for youth, funded programs will be encouraged to co-enroll out of school youth by providing basic skills instruction.

 Funded programs will provide integrated education and training whenever possible and appropriate.
-Integrated education and training requires three components offered concurrently and contextualized to an occupation or occupational cluster: adult basic education, workforce preparation, and workforce training.
-To make this possible, the commonwealth will define the spectrum of services to be included in integrated education and training.
+Integrated education and training requires three components offered concurrently and contextualized to an occupation or occupational cluster: Adult Basic Education, workforce preparation, and workforce training.
+To make this possible, the PA Department of Education (PDE) has developed guidance, aligned with federal regulations, that establishes criteria for integrated education and training offered under Title II.
 Furthermore, the commonwealth will develop policy and guidance governing the use of Title I training funds and other funding sources to support the costs of the workforce training component of integrated education and training opportunities, including both pre-employment and incumbent worker training.
 Integrated education and training activities will be aligned with local workforce needs, prepare students for realistic, existing employment opportunities, and be developed in consultation with LWDBs, employers, and training providers.

 LWDBs are required to include a Title II representative to support overall alignment among core programs and other workforce development system partners.
-Per Sec.
-107(b)(6) of WIOA, in local areas with more than one Title II provider, the Title II representative "shall be appointed from among individuals nominated by local providers."
-PDE further requires its adult basic education providers to meet regularly to coordinate their services and to make a formal presentation to the LWBD at least annually.
+Per WIOA Section 107(b)(6), in Local Areas with more than one Title II provider, the Title II representative "shall be appointed from among individuals nominated by local providers."
+PDE further requires its Adult Basic Education providers to meet regularly to coordinate their services and to make a formal presentation to the LWBD at least annually.